 How do you know if your goals are worth achieving?
-This was a very tough question that I was forced to wrestle with myself just a few years ago.
+This was a challenging question that I was forced to wrestle with myself a few years ago.
 I was great at setting goals but not so great at achieving them.
-It wasn't that I didn't have
+I had

-Goals should be maps to where you want to go.
-If you have vague, ambiguous goals, you're not going to end up where you want.
-The power of SMART goals lies in its simple formula.
-Goals should be smart, measurable, attainable, realistic/relevant and time-bound.
+Goals map where you want to land.
+If you have vague or ambiguous goals, you won't end up where you want to be, because you aren't mapping a direction.
+The power of SMART goals lies in the simple formula.
+When your goals are Smart, Measurable, Attainable, Realistic/Relevant and Time-bound you strengthen your opportunity to achieve your end results.
 In this week's video, I share how smart goals can help you create better marketing, business, and life goals.
 Let's go!

 How do you know if your goals are worth achieving?
 This was a very tough question that I was forced to wrestle with myself just a few years ago.
 I was great at setting goals but not so great at achieving them.
 It wasn't that I didn't have drive or that I wasn't pushing forward, it was that my goals were weak.
 When I was shown the simple, yet powerful SMART goal method, things changed.